sdl-context/integration/cwd_image_js/src/main/resources/readme.md

 *   The transformation handler location will be prepended to the beginning of the src URL.
 For example, the previous example will become `/t/scale/100x200/http//www.mysite.com/my/image.jpg`.
 This location can be customised (see below).

-*   The content of the `data-to-rule` attribute will be appended to the edn of the src URL.
+*   The content of the `data-to-rule` attribute will be appended to the end of the src URL.
 For example with a `data-to-rule` of `/to/image.gif`, the previous example will become `/t/scale/100x200/http//www.mysite.com/my/image.jpg/to/image.gif`